-The Isle of Wight has a duty to provide a proportion of land won mineral and as a result the AONB plays an important role in helping to deliver against the Core Strategy Targets.
+The Isle of Wight has a duty to provide a proportion of land-won mineral and as a result the AONB plays an important role in helping to deliver against housing demand / supply - the major use of aggregate here.
 As minerals can only be found at certain locations and these are largely found within the AONB, there is a disproportionate impact on the AONB from mineral extraction.
-In looking to the future, mineral extraction sites can be a force for good, providing rich biodiverse sites, therefore the AONB Partnership need to be fully engaged in emerging minerals extraction proposals.
+In looking to the future, mineral extraction sites can be a force for good, providing rich bio-diverse sites, therefore the National Landscape Partnership need to be fully engaged in emerging minerals extraction proposals.